List of Moomin characters: Audrey Glamour

 Minor character from the comic Moomin on the Riviera.

-Aunt Hemulen

-Aunt Hemulen is a sister to Mr. Hemulen, only featured in Episode 4 of Season 2 of the animated 1990 series.

 Aunt Jane

 Aunt Jane (in Finnish Jenni-täti) is the rich and cranky sister of Moominpappa's mother who appeared in the comic Moomin and Family Life.
 She is also featured in Episode 27 of the animated 1990 series.

-Billy the Kid

-Billy the Kid appears only in the 1990 series, in Episode 17 of Season 2.
-He lives in "Cowboy Country" and is based on the real outlaw with the same name.

 Captain Rum-Pot

 A pirate who appears in the 1990 series.

 Daddy Jones

 (Kungen/Självhärskaren, Swedish "King"/ "Self-Ruler"; i.e. "autocrat") – the Autocrat in The Exploits of Moominpappa.
 He owns a fairground full of surprises, sits on a throne and gives a blast on his foghorn when he makes royal proclamations.

 Dame Elaine

 A female ghost character living in an old manor house.
 She only appears in the animated 1990 series.

 The Dweller Under the Sink

 (den som bor under diskbänken) – a small furry creature that lives under the sink in Moomin House.
 He only appears in Moominland Midwinter and becomes known to Moomintroll when he wakes up during the long winter hibernation undertaken by the whole Moominfamily.
 Moomintroll tries to strike up a conversation with him by complimenting on his rather bushy eyebrows, but only succeeds in upsetting him.